 The rice is undercooked/too hard

-One of the common issues with takikomi gohan is undercooked rice, where the core remains hard.
+One of the common issues with Takikomi Gohan is undercooked rice, where the core remains hard.
 At the same time, it might seem like a cooking time issue, but the root causes often differ.
 Here are some potential reasons:

 - Insufficient Water Absorption: Rice needs to absorb water adequately.
 If mixed in condiments, it can increase osmotic pressure, preventing water from entering the rice grains.
 Soak the rice in plain cold water for 30 minutes to 1 hour before cooking to counter this.
 After soaking, drain and let the surface of the rice dry to avoid over-saturation.